ruyunnuyur/Deep-learning-project/README.md

 ## :chicken:How to detect the outliers by using autoencoder?
 <img src="pictures/autoencoder_schema.jpg" width="600" height="200">
 The algorithm of autoencoder is composed by two parts: encoder and decoder.
 The encoder consists in compressing the inputs into a lower-dimensions space (so-called latent-space) and then the decoder attempts to reconstruct the original data based one the lower-dimensions space.
-The model of autoencoder is an special type of neural network where the hidden layers have fewer neurons than the input layer and the output layer.
+The model of autoencoder is a special type of neural network where the hidden layers have fewer neurons than the input layer and the output layer.
 This condition forces the hidden layers to extract the most important information from the input and get rid of the noises.
 The reconstructed images often lose some information compared to the original data, thus we could measure the MSE (Mean Square Error) between them to evaluate the performance of the autoencoder.

 &nbsp;